getlarge/cat-fostering/README.md

 This demonstration app is a web-based platform (REST API) called `CatFoster`.
 The CatFoster application is a simplified example that demonstrates the integration of Ory in a NestJS application.
 The application will not cover frontend development and deployment, focusing solely on the backend implementation.

 > **Note**
-> The [CatFoster](https://github.com/getlarge/cat-fostering/blob/main) application is a simplified example to demonstrate the integration of Ory in a NestJS application.
-The focus is on showcasing the authentication and authorization features of Ory within a real-world use case.
-The application will not cover frontend development and deployment, focusing solely on showcasing the backend implementation of the authentication and authorization features of Ory.

-> **Note**
 > If this is your first time working with Ory, I recommend reading the [Introduction to Ory](./Introduction-to-ory.md) article to familiarize yourself with the core components and concepts of Ory.

 ## Key Features